ElectroMagus/ESP32MX1508/README.md

-This was inspired by [this wonderful AVR Library](https://github.com/Saeterncj/MX1508).
-This is my first library, so please feel free to provide feedback.
+This was inspired by [this AVR Library](https://github.com/Saeterncj/MX1508).

 The MX1508 Motor Driver is a nice, low cost motor driver  works from 2-10VDC, with a 1.5A operating current (2A peak).
 The driver is ideal for battery powered, smaller DC motors.